 Is this the first time that Main Line Health hospitals are recognized as Magnet?

-This is the first time that the entire Main Line Health system has earned designation, making us one of only 22 health systems in the country to achieve this.
-In 2015, Lankenau Medical Center, Bryn Mawr Hospital, and Paoli Hospital earned their third consecutive designation, while Riddle Hospital and the Main Line Health HomeCare & Hospice division earned their first designation.
+This is the second time that Main Line Health has earned System designation, making us one of only a few health systems in the country to achieve this.
+In 2019, Lankenau Medical Center, Bryn Mawr Hospital and Paoli Hospital have been designated for the fourth time, and Riddle Hospital, Bryn Mawr Rehab Hospital and Main Line Health HomeCare & Hospice have received designation for the second time.

 How can I find a Magnet hospital?

 All four Main Line Health acute care hospitals—Lankenau Medical Center, Bryn Mawr, Paoli, and Riddle hospitals—are Magnet hospitals, as well as Bryn Mawr Rehab Hospital.
 For a list of Magnet-recognized hospitals across the country, visit the ANCC website.